Birth date: August 10, 1945

 Religion: Evangelical Christian

-President George W. Bush has called Miers "a pit bull in size 6 shoes."
+At the time of her nomination, President George W. Bush called Miers "a pit bull in size 6 shoes."

 1972-1978 - Associate at Locke Purnell Rain Harrell (formerly Locke, Purnell, Boren, Laney & Neely PC) - the first woman hired by the firm.